coderamen666/srd-v3.5-md/basic-rules-and-legal/skills-i.md

 next melee attack you make against it.
 This attack must be made on or before your next turn.

-Feinting in this way against a nonhumanoid is difficult because it's harder to read a strange creature's body language; you take a --4 penalty on your Bluff check.
-Against a creature of animal Intelligence (1 or 2) it's even harder; you take a --8 penalty.
-Against a nonintelligent creature, it's impossible.
+Feinting in this way against a nonhumanoid is difficult because it’s harder to read a strange creature’s body language; you take a –4 penalty on your Bluff check.
+Against a creature of animal Intelligence (1 or 2) it’s even harder; you take a –8 penalty.
+Against a nonintelligent creature, it’s impossible.

 Feinting in combat does not provoke an attack of opportunity.